varunnigesh/varunnigesh.github.io/_pages/about.md

   - /about.html
 ---

 I am currently pursuing Ph.D. in Geotechnical Engineering at University of California, Los Angeles.
 I am still exploring the broad domain of Geotechnical Earthquake Engineering.
-My ongoing research focuses on the effect of Fines on the liquefaction triggering analyses.
-I am jointly advised by Prof. Jonathan Stewart and Prof. Scott Brandenberg.
+I am jointly advised by Prof. Scott Brandenberg and Prof. Jonathan Stewart.
+My ongoing research focuses on the effect of fines on the liquefaction triggering analyses.

 Education
 ======